Artwork Gallery [img: eyeruler]

 [img: rahne.gif]

 This is the image which lead to a simple animation I once did.
 It's not my creation, but an artwork from a Marvel Comics issue I remade by hand on Paintbrush.
 Just a few months after it was done I finished it on PhotoStyler.
-If you don't have ways to capture it, click here to download it.

 [img: ww2.gif]